gitandre/INF3708-Software-Project-Management/past_paper_2022_oct/ai_answers_and_explanations_2022_oct.md

 # Past Paper Analysis - Oct 2022 - AI Answers

 ## Disclaimer
-This document is meant for learning purposes and comes with no guarnatee of accuacy or correctness.
-Do your own research and use it as a tool to double check your own work, attempts and understanding
+This document is meant for learning purposes and comes with no guarantee of accuracy or correctness.
+Do your own research and use it as a tool to double-check your own work, attempts and understanding

 ---

-## Question 1
+## Question 1 - Questions and Answers

 ### Case Study
 The department of a big car manufactory company (Car Trace) you are working